BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

 In general, MySQL has a lot of advantages over SQLite, such as better performance.
 To use a MySQL Database for saving all the data, you need to fill out the mysql config section.

+**This option needs a server restart to take effect when changed!**

 ``` YAML linenums="1"
 mysql:
   enabled: true              #(1)!